postgis/postgis-workshops/postgis-intro/sources/en/upgrades.rst

 Software Upgrades
 =================

 Because PostGIS resides within PostgreSQL every PostGIS installation actually consists of two versions of software: the PostgreSQL version and the PostGIS version.
-The OpenGeo Suite only ships one combination at a time, so the number of potential combinations is reduced, but as a general principle, each version of PostGIS can be theoretically run within a number of versions of PostgreSQL, and vice versa.
+As a general principle, each version of PostGIS can be theoretically run within a number of versions of PostgreSQL, and vice versa.

+In practice, the exact version pair available will be dictated by the packager who has built your PostgreSQL distribution.
+Most Linux packages includes a couple PostGIS versions for each PostgreSQL version release, allowing the parts to be upgraded either independently or simultaneously, depending on your preferences.

-So, upgrades need to be considered in terms of upgrading each component.
+Upgrades can be considered in terms of upgrading each component.

 Upgrading PostgreSQL